-Your roadmap is primarily dedicated to your airport but addresses a broader audience.
-Communication to the public about your objectives, measures, actions, commitments, etc. is also important.
+The roadmap is primarily dedicated to the airport but it addresses a broader audience.
+Communication to the public about the objectives, measures, actions, commitments, etc. is also important.
 A public roadmap document can take multiple formats.
 From simple tables to a PowerPoint or a technical report; the most important point is to be concise and precise.
-This document will be updated along your journey with your achievements, new measures, updated forecast, etc. The ACI EUROPE Net Zero Carbon Roadmap repository is the perfect place to get some inspiration on how to build this document and highlight what is important for you.
+This document will be updated regularly along the journey with achievements, new measures, updated forecasts, etc. An indicative list of recommended contents (not in specific order) of the roadmap is presented below: